FreshSupaSulley/Auto-2FA/README.md

 2-step verification is something you know, and something you have.
 The premise of this extension is that you *know* your password, and you *have* Auto 2FA.
 But by using Auto 2FA, you're introducing new risks to your Duo Mobile protected account being compromised.
 Here's some examples:
 1. Your browser account (such as your Google profile if you're on Chrome) is hacked because you have a poor password, no 2FA, and syncing is enabled.
 2. You signed into a public machine, synced all your data to it, and walked away.
+Then someone decides to use your synced data to login to your Duo protected service.
 3. Someone, who already has your Duo Mobile account password, and who also knows you use Auto 2FA, decides to steal your exported login data off your computer when you're away from the machine.
 4. You are socially engineered to export your own Duo Mobile device information to an unauthorized party.
 5. You click Auto 2FA by accident, and as it just so happens, someone who knows your username and your password tried to login at the same time and you just approved their login.